 Image stabilisation

 Next, remember that you might not always want, or be able, to use a tripod when taking striking portraits.
 This is where image stabilisation comes in.
 Lenses such as the Canon RF 35mm F1.8 MACRO IS STM, RF 85mm F2 MACRO IS STM and RF 24-105mm F4-7.1 IS STM all feature image stabilisation, ensuring your images are super-sharp when shooting handheld.
-Increased stabilisation allows you to slow your shutter speed to squeeze every ounce of light into your images, giving you the versatility to shoot in all kinds of lighting scenarios.
-The effect is multiplied when pairing a stabilised lens with a camera with In-body Image Stabilisation (IBIS), such as the Canon EOS R6, where up to 8-stops of stabilisation is possible.
+Increased stabilisation allows you to slow your shutter speed to let in more light, giving you the versatility to shoot in all kinds of lighting scenarios.

 Size and weight

 There's also size, weight and versatility to consider.
 For portrait photographers looking to stay agile, or to use their lenses in multiple genres, a small, lightweight lens is a great choice.
 The Canon RF 50mm F1.8 STM and RF 35mm F1.8 MACRO IS STM are both incredibly compact lenses, making them perfect, affordable kitbag additions for street portrait photographers.
 This comes without any sacrifice to their classical portrait potential, thanks to wide f/1.8 maximum apertures for beautiful background blurring and flexibility with depth of field.
+The slim RF 28mm F2.8 STM offers a wider view for group portraits, but weighs just 120 grams.
 For the utmost versatility, though, look no further than the Canon RF 24-105mm F4-7.1 IS STM.
 With its vast focal range, this lens is the perfect everyday all-rounder, ideal for almost all genres of photography from ultra-wide 24mm architectural shots to 85mm studio portraits and telephoto 105mm headshots.

 Maximum aperture